Museum of Modern Art: 1930s to 1950s

+In 1941, MoMA hosted the ground-breaking exhibition, "Indian Art of the United States", curated by Frederic Huntington Douglas and Rene d'Harnoncourt, that changed the way Native American arts were viewed by the public and exhibited in art museums.
+The exhibition "Latin American Architecture Since 1945" was opened to the public in November 1955.
+The exhibition reflected the construction boom in Latin America since 1945.
+Recent works by architects such as Juan O'Gorman, Mario Pani, Roberto Burle Marx, Luis Barragán, Max Cetto, and Oscar Niemeyer were showcased.

 Abby Rockefeller's son Nelson was selected by the board of trustees to become its president, in 1939, at the age of 30; he was a flamboyant leader and became the prime instigator and funding source of MoMA's publicity, acquisitions, and subsequent expansion into new headquarters on 53rd Street.
 His brother, David Rockefeller, joined the museum's board of trustees in 1948, and took over the presidency when Nelson was elected governor of New York in 1958.
 David Rockefeller subsequently employed noted architect Philip Johnson to redesign the museum garden, and named it in honor of his mother, the Abby Aldrich Rockefeller Sculpture Garden.
 The Rockefeller family and he have retained a close association with the museum throughout its history, with the Rockefeller Brothers Fund funding the institution since 1947.
 Both David Rockefeller Jr. and Sharon Percy Rockefeller (wife of former senator Jay Rockefeller) sit on the board of trustees.
 After the Rockefeller Guest House at 242 East 52nd Street was completed in 1950, some MoMA functions were held in the house until 1964.

 In 1937, MoMA had shifted to offices and basement galleries in the Time-Life Building in Rockefeller Center.
 Its permanent and current home, now renovated, designed in the International Style by the modernist architects Philip L. Goodwin and Edward Durell Stone, opened to the public on May 10, 1939, attended by an illustrious company of 6,000 people, and with an opening address via radio from the White House by President Franklin D. Roosevelt.

 In 1958, workers re-clad the MoMA building's second floor with a glass facade overlooking the sculpture garden.